Anthony Milford: 2014

-Early in the 2014 NRL season, Milford was being pursued by the Canberra Raiders, Coach Ricky Stuart was keen to keep him in the Nation's Capital however Milford decided to stick with the contract he signed in 2013 to join the Brisbane Broncos.
-In May, Milford was named for the Queensland under 20s squad to play against the New South Wales under 20s, Milford played at five-eighth in QLD's 30–8 loss at Penrith Stadium.
+Early in the 2014 NRL season, Milford was being pursued by the Canberra Raiders.
+Coach Ricky Stuart was keen to keep him in the Nation's Capital; however, Milford decided to stick with the contract he signed in 2013 to join the Brisbane Broncos.
+In May, Milford was named for the Queensland Under-20s squad to play against the New South Wales under-20s, Milford played at five-eighth in QLD's 30–8 loss at Penrith Stadium.
 In June, Milford was named in the QLD Maroons 22-man squad for Game 2 to be selected for the final interchange bench spot but New Zealand Warriors Forward Jacob Lillyman ended up being selected for the final spot over Milford.
 Milford finished the 2014 NRL season with him playing 23 matches, scoring 12 tries, kicking three goals and kicking two field goals in his last year with Canberra.
 On 9 September 2014, Milford was selected in the Australia Kangaroos 2014 Four Nations train-on squad, but later didn't make the final 24-man squad.
 On 12 October 2014, Milford played at five-eighth for Prime Minister's XIII against Papua New Guinea, scoring a try in the 34–16 win at Kokopo.

+Brisbane Broncos (2015–2021)

 2015

 On 21 January 2015, Milford was named in Brisbane's 2015 Auckland Nines squad.
 In Round 1 of the 2015 NRL season, Milford made his club debut for Brisbane at five-eighth against the South Sydney Rabbitohs in Brisbane's 36–6 loss at Suncorp Stadium.
 In Round 5 against the Gold Coast Titans, Milford scored his first and second club tries for Brisbane in the 26–16 win at Robina Stadium.

-On 4 October 2015, Milford played in the Broncos 2015 NRL Grand Final against the North Queensland Cowboys, playing at five-eighth in the heartbreaking 17-16 golden point extra time loss.
+On 4 October 2015, Milford played in the Broncos 2015 NRL Grand Final against the North Queensland Cowboys, playing at five-eighth in the heartbreaking 17–16 golden-point extra-time loss.
 He finished off the 2015 season having played in all Brisbane's 27 matches, scoring 13 tries, kicking 3 goals and kicking 3 field goals.